samliumay/AI-From-Scratch/README.md

 * https://atlas.mitre.org/matrices/ATLAS

 #### Feature Plans:
-* Detailed Explanation about how LLM () training works integrated to Slides.
+* Detailed Explanation about how LLM (Transformer Based) training works integrated to Slides.
-* LLM training code by using torch, numpy and tokenizer.
+* LLM training code (Transformer Based) by using torch, numpy and tokenizer.
-* Platformizing the LLM training code for automated training.
 * Detailed Explanation about RL and how it works integrated to Slides.
 * Different RL model will be written as a service like BasicLLM.
 * Differen Pure RL training codes will be provided.